History Files

 c.1595 BC

-The Babylonian empire has been steadily declining following the arrival of the Hittites in the region, and due to over-farming of the fields, leading to increased salinisation and failing crops.
+The Babylonian empire has been steadily declining following the arrival of the Hittites in the north, and due to over-farming of the fields which leads to increased salinisation and failing crops.
 The culture of the Hittites emerges, as does that of the Hurrian empire of Mitanni.
-In c.1595 BC the Hittite ruler Mursili I leads his army down the Euphrates and sacks Babylon.
-The power vacuum allows the Kassites to take over control of Babylonia.

 MapSealand Kings of Babylonia (ŠEŠ-KU) / Dynasty II